Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 1. **Abilities Definitions**: Abilities can manifest as either traditional OOP-style methods or data spatial-specific abilities.
 These abilities give object types, node types, edge types, and walker types the capacity to perform tasks or computations.

-1. **Spawners**: Spawners are like functions but with a data-spatial twist.
-They execute and return values like function however instead of taking parameters, spawners are sent to the data they need to process and leverage a duck typing philosophy to their execution.
+1. **Freestyle Abilities**: Freestyle Abilities are like functions but with a data-spatial twist.
+They execute and return values like function however instead of taking parameters, freestyle abilitys are sent to the data they need to process and leverage a duck typing philosophy to their execution.
 They can be thought of as mobile computation units that are dispatched to data elements, and the can be spawned on any type including, objects, dictionaries, lists, etc.

 1. **Global Variable Definitions**: Global variables can be declared and defined within a module.
 These are accessible throughout the module's scope.
 However, Jac's design philosophy mildly discourages extensive reliance on globals.
 This discouragement stems from a desire to enhance modularity and encapsulation, promote code readability, and support codebase scalability.
 Overuse of global variables can lead to tightly coupled, less maintainable code.